rvesse/stardog-docs/src/docs/using.html.md

 docs](http://lucene.apache.org/java/3_3_0/queryparsersyntax.html).

-## Obfuscating Data
+## Obfuscating

-When sharing sensitive data with others you might want to obfuscate the data so that sensitive fields will not be visible to others.
-This feature can be used to submit Stardog bug reports using sensitive data.
+When sharing sensitive RDF data with others, you might want to (selectively) obfuscate it so that sensitive bits are not present, but non-sensitive bits remain.
+For example, this feature can be used to submit Stardog bug reports using sensitive data.

-Data obfuscation works very similar to the export command and supports the same set of arguments:
+Data obfuscation works much the same way as the `export` command and supports the same set of arguments:

 ```bash
 $ stardog data obfuscate myDatabase obfDatabase.ttl